Splitting of topological charge pumping in an interacting two-component fermionic Rice-Mele Hubbard model

 The internal gap of \(\hat H_\mathrm{IHZ}\) vanishes between the two critical points, as was already observed in \cref{fig:tower}.
-This is due to a twofold-degenerate ground state between a N\'eel-like state ($\uparrow$ $\downarrow$ $\uparrow$ $\downarrow$ …) and an anti-N\'eel like one ($\downarrow$ $\uparrow$ $\downarrow$ $\uparrow$ …) in the thermodynamic limit, which is unaffected by the Ising term.
-The second internal gap stays finite, which shows that the ground-state manifold is gapped from the rest of the spectrum.
+This is due to a twofold-degenerate ground-state manifold between a N\'eel-like state ($\uparrow$ $\downarrow$ $\uparrow$ $\downarrow$ …) and an anti-N\'eel like one ($\downarrow$ $\uparrow$ $\downarrow$ $\uparrow$ …) in the thermodynamic limit, which is unaffected by the Ising term.
+The second internal gap stays finite, which shows that the ground-state manifold is separated by a gap from the rest of the spectrum.

 For \(\hat H_\mathrm{IH}\), the internal gap is of the order of a finite-size gap and converges very slowly with system size.
 The internal gap vanishes at the MI to SDI transition, but remains finite in the SDI phase, which has been shown in \cite{Manmana2004}.
 The SDI to MI transition is characterized by a crossing of excited energy levels.
 The excited even singlet crosses with the excited odd triplet, which has less energy in the MI phase \cite{Torio2001}.
 Specifically, the internal gap becomes the spin gap in the MI phase.
 This is due to a crossing of energy levels with opposite inversion symmetry.
 An odd singlet is the ground state in the SDI and MI phases, while in the BI, the ground state is an even singlet \cite{Torio2001}.
 According to conformal field theory, the spin gap scales as $ 2 \pi v_s/L$, where $v_s$ is the spin velocity \cite{Nomura1994c}.
 Therefore, the IHM becomes gapless in the thermodynamic limit.